Arlington Museum of Art: History

 In February 2001, Anne Allen was hired as the new director of the Arlington Museum of Art, having previously served in the same capacity at the Old Jail Art Center in Albany, Texas.
 During the six years of her tenure, she added new programs such as artist lectures and gallery talks to the museum's calendar of exhibitions.
 The museum was reorganized in 2012 due to its financial needs and the impact of a weak economy, and former board member Chris Hightower was selected as its new director.
 Under his tenure, the museum has broadened its scope beyond contemporary art and now features "historically significant and culturally important exhibitions".
 The museum has also begun supporting its exhibitions with accompanying programming, funding them through grants, and renting its facilities for outside events.

 In 2015, local philanthropist Sam Mahrouq donated $550,000 to the Arlington Museum of Art, which allowed it to retire its building mortgage.
 In 2016, the museum gained notoriety when it removed a satirical poster depicting Donald Trump from an exhibition due to the objection of a board member.

+In early 2024, through an agreement approved by the Arlington City Council in April 2023, the Museum relocated to the City’s Esports Stadium and Expo Center, located near Choctaw Stadium and the future National Medal of Honor Museum.
+The special use agreement provides the Arlington Museum of Art with approximately 48,000 square feet of space inside the Expo Center compared to the 5,500 square feet that was available its previous location at 201 W. Main St. in downtown Arlington.